What is a consolidated interim storage facility?

-No. Currently at WCS, the average potential man-made exposure for employees working onsite is less than 5 mrem/yr.
-Even with the addition of the interim used fuel storage site, a person’s exposure leaning against a storage module containing a used fuel canister is less than the regulatory limit of 25 mrems/yr.
+No. Currently at the WCS site, the average potential man-made exposure for employees working onsite is less than 5 mrem/yr.
 Radiation exposure at the WCS site boundaries is indistinguishable from the region’s natural background radiation level.

 How can you guarantee that the storage systems will not leak?

-Everything about the transport and storage of used nuclear fuel has been designed to significantly reduce the likelihood of an accidental radioactive release.
+Systems for the transport and storage of used nuclear fuel have been designed to significantly reduce the likelihood of an accidental radioactive release.
 Since used nuclear fuel is a solid – not a liquid – it is also very unlikely to leak or come out of the numerous defense-in-depth barriers.
 To securely store the used fuel, the canisters are placed and sealed inside individual massive concrete modules.
+The materials undergo receipt inspection at the CISF.
 The above-ground, storage overpacks simplify the used fuel canister placement, inspection access for the Aging Management Program (AMP), and eventual retrieval for transport to a permanent federal repository.

 We have heard that this used fuel is the most radioactive and harmful waste there is.
 How do I know that my family and I are protected?